segmentio/segment-docs/src/connections/destinations/destination-filters.md

 ![PII management example](images/destination-filters/pii_example.png)

-> info "HLS customers can encrypt data flowing into their destinations"
+> info "Healthcare and Life Sciences (HLS) customers can encrypt data flowing into their destinations"
-> HLS customers with a HIPAA Eligible workspace can encrypt data in fields marked as Yellow in the Privacy Portal before they flow into an event stream, cloud mode destination.
+> HLS customers with a HIPAA eligible workspace can encrypt data in fields marked as Yellow in the Privacy Portal before they flow into an event stream, cloud mode destination.
 >
 > To learn more about data encryption, see the [HIPAA Eligible Segment documentation](/docs/privacy/hipaa-eligible-segment/#data-encryption).

 ### Control event volume